Aminelaakroute/KATAN-ENCRYPTION/readme.md

 ## Acknowledgments

-- The KATAN cipher was designed by Christophe De Cannière, Orr Dunkelman, and Miroslav Knežević
+- The KATAN cipher was designed by Christophe De Cannière, Orr Dunkelman, and Miroslav Knežević in 2009